theodorosP/material_science_library/README.md

 git clone https://github.com/theodorosP/material_science_library.git

-Step 2: Add the path to dlePy folder to $PYTHONPATH environment.
+Step 2: Add the path to material_science_library folder to $PYTHONPATH environment.
 There are many ways to accomplish this.
 Here is an example.

 export PYTHONPATH=Path_to_material_science_library:$PYTHONPATH